leidegre/vscode-clang/README.md

 Analysis for multiple documents in parallel is done when configuration is updated.
 This can result in output getting lost in the output window.
 This only happens when the configuration is changed while more than 1 document with the `c` or `cpp` VS Code `<languageid>` is open at the same time.

 ## Release Notes

+### 0.0.10

+Feature: Added support for expansion of environment variables in settings `clang.diagnostics.system.cpppath` and `clang.diagnostics.cpppath`.
+There's no service for this that extensions can consume so you can only use the `${env:VAR}` syntax to expand environment variables as well as `${workspaceFolder}`.
+These are the only variables that are support by this extension.

 ### 0.0.7 - 0.0.8